AradPilevarJavid/snake-game/README.md

 ## Roadmap(TODO):
 - [ ] better gui(implement head of the snake and hearts)
 - [ ] better and more realistic sounds
+- [ ] use blender to inhance the gui
+- [ ] auto updater for windows users.(If you are a linux user, don't worry.You are a pro you don't need it)
+- [ ] improve the assets(sounds, sprites, music, fonts, etc)

 ## 📜 License